mwvgroup/Pitt-Google-Broker/version_tracking/v0.6/v0.6.2/issue68.md

 - require astropy==3.2.1
     - fix utils module to accomodate this astropy version

-Note the the specific error from issue 68
+Note the specific error from issue 68
 `OSError: No SIMPLE card found, this file does not appear to be a valid FITS file` can be avoided by added the kwarg `ignore_missing_simple=True` to the function `astropy.io.fits.open()`.